SiclaitGitHub/Active-Directory-Deployed-in-the-Cloud-Azure-/README.md

 </p>

 <h1>Active Directory Deployed in the Cloud (Azure)</h1>

+Active Directory (AD) is a directory service developed by Microsoft that is used to manage and organize resources in a network environment.
+It is a centralized database that stores information about users, computers, groups, and other network objects.

+AD provides a hierarchical structure that allows administrators to define and manage permissions, access controls, and policies for network resources.
+It enables organizations to establish a single sign-on (SSO) environment, where users can use a single set of credentials to access various network resources.

 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />